LeonCLi/dankolbman/content/posts/faceavg/clevertind.md

 only 'meh' and that is that it doesn't care about the location of identified faces.
 The classifier will detect a face anywhere in the image, but I want something like a portrait-like result.
 This means that just a mere detection is still going to result in a blurry, out of focus, image.
-Cleary we need some better cooperation.
+Clearly we need some better cooperation.
 The classifier does report the location of each object it detects.
 Let's try scaling each photo to frame only the reported face and average those.
 This is pretty easy to do with OpenCV using a perspective transform[^transform].
 Here's how I do that: